canonical/snap-openstack-hypervisor/README.md

 * `network.ovn-cacert` CA certificate (and chain) for certificate validation

 All of the above options must be provided as base64 encoded strings.

+SR-IOV agent settings:

+* `network.sriov-nic-exclude-devices`: SR-IOV excluded VFs

+Comma-separated list of `<network_device>:<vfs_to_exclude>` tuples, mapping interfaces to PCI address of excluded SR-IOV VFs, which will not be handled by the SR-IOV agent.

 ### rabbitmq